Lenovo: China

 In its home market China, Lenovo has a vast distribution network designed to make sure that there is at least one shop selling Lenovo computers within 50 kilometers of nearly all consumers.
 Lenovo has also developed close relationships with its Chinese distributors, who are granted exclusive territories and only carry Lenovo products.

-As of July 2013, Lenovo believes that urbanization initiatives being pushed by Premier Li Keqiang will allow it to sustain sales growth in China for the foreseeable future.
+As of July 2013, Lenovo believes that urbanization initiatives being pushed by former premier Li Keqiang will allow it to sustain sales growth in China for the foreseeable future.
 Speaking at Lenovo's annual general meeting in Hong Kong in 2013, Yang Yuanqing said: "I believe urbanisation will help us further increase the overall [domestic] PC market."
-Yang also stressed the opportunity presented by the China's relatively low penetration rate of personal computers.
+Yang also stressed the opportunity presented by China's relatively low penetration rate of personal computers.
 Lenovo previously benefited from the Chinese government's rural subsidies, part of a wider economic stimulus initiative, designed to increase purchases of appliances and electronics.
 That program, which Lenovo joined in 2004, ended in 2011.
 Lenovo enjoys consistent price premiums over its traditional competitors in rural markets and a stronger local sales and service presence.